wasmerio/next-optimal-intl/examples/example-react-native/README.md

 # example-react-native

-An example that showcases the usage of `use-intl` with React Native.
+An example that showcases the usage of `use-optimal-intl` with React Native.

-Please double check that [the runtime requirements](https://next-intl.dev/docs/environments/runtime-requirements) are fulfilled.
+Please double check that [the runtime requirements](https://next-optimal-intl.dev/docs/environments/runtime-requirements) are fulfilled.

 ```
 pnpm install